The Jupyter Cinematic Universe

 1 Why jupyter?

-It took me a long time to realise that part of the answer to the first question is that jupyter is a de facto standard for running remote computation jobs interactively.
+It took me a while to realise that part of the answer to the first question is that jupyter is a de facto standard for running remote computation jobs interactively.
 The browser-based, network-friendly jupyter notebook is a natural, easy way to execute tedious computations on some other computer somewhere else, with some kind of a paper trail.
 In particular, it is much better over unreliable networks than are remote terminals or remote desktops, because the client/server architecture doesn’t need to do so many round-trips to get the code output back to the user.
 A good feature of jupyter (maybe its best) is a kind of re-designed network terminal.
 Certainly, if what we need to do could be executed over remote desktop or jupyter, jupyter is going to be less awful over laggy network connections, when every mouse click and keystroke involves waiting and twiddling your fingers.

 There are other comparisons to make — some like jupyter as a documentation format/literate coding environment.
 Once again, sure, it is better than text files.
 But then, Quarto is more portable, VS Code notebook mode versions better etc.